irsdl/BurpSuiteSharpenerEx/README.md

-# About this repository
-Continuation of the Burp Suite Sharpener project originally from https://github.com/mdsecresearch/BurpSuiteSharpener.

 # Burp Suite Sharpener
 This extension should add a number of UI and functional features to Burp Suite to make working with it a bit easier.
-The latest version only works with the Montoya API which should be available in Burp Suite 2023.1 or higher.
+The latest version of this extension is only compatible with Burp Suite version 2023.10-22956 and above.

 <pre>
  ___  _